 - Traditionally books released by a publishing company have undergone a rigorous review/editing process, which must now be translated to the online market.
 With so much information available online, it is important to be aware of the quality and content of reading sites.

-A combination of both digital and printed reading material may still be the best solution.
-In both cases, parents and teachers enhance the value of reading experiences by engaging with kids and interacting as they read.
+A combination of digital and printed reading material may be a reality for teachers and parents.
+Regardless of the medium, adults enhance the value of reading experiences by engaging with kids and interacting as they read.

 Teach young readers to appreciate the whole book.